 No. It would be extremely difficult to coordinate specific breed visit requests.

 It all depends on the breeder.
 Some breeders may have a long waiting list, others might have availability.

-We use breeders because we are working with a sensitive population who have health risks.
+We use breeders because we are working with a sensitive population who have health risks and lower immune systems.
 We must know where the puppies have come from and know that the puppies are also healthy.
 It is important to POP that we site visit responsible breeders to verify they living conditions of the pups.

 No, there are some families that will not receive a POP due to our liability insurance and safety needs of the puppies.
 Each family must have a phone interview.
 Some situations and some health condition are not acceptable for the POP program due to safety concerns for the puppies.

 We interview all families prior to adding them to our wait list.
 There are restrictions and safety precautions taken if there is a dog in the house.
 A breeder will decide what they are and are not comfortable with.
 Every participant will always have clean clothes, no shoes, freshly washed hands & face.
-No animals in the area where the exercise pin is located (& for a few breeders it must be a “dog free” house).
+No animals in the area where the exercise pin is located (and for a few breeders it must be a “dog free” house).

 We have a network of responsible breeders who refer other responsible breeders.
 We do an extensive phone interview with all breeders.
-We also conduct site visits to confirm the dogs live in a happy environment & to confirm there are no puppy mills in our program.
+We also conduct site visits to confirm the dogs live in a happy environment and to confirm there are no puppy mills in our program.

 If you are interested in having Pile of Puppies attend your business (i.e. team building event) or a family who would enjoy the POP experience, please send us an email: JT@pileofpuppies.org with the subject “Fundraiser POP”.
-We provide a limited number of paid POP visits for fundraising which allows for chronically ill children to receive their POP visit for free.
+We provide a limited number of paid POP visits for fundraising which allows for chronically and terminally ill children to receive their POP visit for free.

 Currently, we are only in Portland, Oregon.
 In the future we hope to expand nationally.